Best LG TVs 2023: OLED, 4K HDR

 No 8K content worth watching

 The Z2 boasts four HDMI 2.1 sockets capable of supporting 8K/60Hz signals, should 8K sources materialise at some point in the future.
 In the meantime, those connections can handle 4K/120Hz signals from the Xbox Series X/S, PS5 and high-end gaming PCs, and gamers will also enjoy support for VRR and ALLM.
-What's more, the Z2 has an excellent HGiG mode that gives you more accurate HDR performance from many games and a Dolby Vision game mode – something LG is currently alone in providing.
+What's more, the Z2 has an excellent HGiG mode that gives you more accurate HDR performance from many games, plus a Dolby Vision game mode.

 This is an 8K TV with a 7680 x 4320 resolution.
 That’s over 33 million pixels, and because this is an OLED TV, every one of those pixels can be lit and coloured independently of the rest.
 Colours are well judged, with an overall balance of naturalism and vibrancy.
 There’s a consistent subtlety of shading that ensures skin tones, in particular, are very convincing.
 Images are crisply defined without looking exaggerated.